Spaceways: Plot

-Engineer Dr Stephen Mitchell is part of a British space programme that plans to launch a satellite that will permanently orbit earth.
+Engineer Dr Stephen Mitchell is part of a British space programme that plans to launch an artificial satellite that will permanently orbit Earth.
 At a cocktail party, it is announced to the programme's staff that the satellite project has been approved by the defence council.
 Mitchell's wife Vanessa is not enthusiastic about the new project, nor with having to live at its high security base.
 She sneaks away with Dr Philip Crenshaw, with whom she is having an affair.
 Dr Mitchell leaves the party with Lisa Frank, a mathematician on the project, who is in love with him.
-When Mitchell returns home, he has an argument with Vanessa; he had been made aware of her having passionately kissed Crenshaw after she left with him.
+When Mitchell returns home, he has an argument with Vanessa; he has been made aware of her having passionately kissed Crenshaw after she left with him.

 The satellite rocket soon launches, but it does not reach its maximum altitude.
-Afterward, it is discovered that Crenshaw and Vanessa have disappeared.
+Afterwards, it is discovered that Crenshaw and Vanessa have disappeared.
 Dr Smith secretly investigates their disappearance and comes to the conclusion that not only were the two murdered, but that they were murdered by Dr Mitchell, after which he hid their bodies in the spacecraft's fuel tanks.
 Smith approaches Mitchell with the accusation, while also telling him about Crenshaw being a spy, who had concealed having a degree from a German university.

 Mitchell decides to go into space on the second rocket being launched, in order to try to prove his innocence.
 Smith discovers that there was a new team member added just prior to the disappearance, and that a security guard had died in an accident a week earlier.
-Soon after, Smith and the police discover that Crenshaw and Vanessa are actually at a seaside cottage.
+Soon after, Smith and the police discover that Crenshaw and Vanessa are actually at a seaside cottage and rush to intercept them.
 Crenshaw has been planning to head to the east instead of going to America, as he previously had said.
-During a violent scuffle between Crenshaw and Smith, Vanessa is accidentally killed.
+When Vanessa finds out Crenshaw plans to go to Russia, she refuses to go.
+Crenshaw tries to persuade her, but she won't agree.
+Saying that she knows too much for him to leave her behind, Crenshaw takes out a gun, intending to kill her.
+Smith arrives and tries to stop him, but in the violent scuffle between them the gun goes off and Vanessa is killed.

 After the rocket ship launches into space, Mitchell is surprised to see that Lisa is on board; she had previously convinced Toby to let her go on the flight instead of him.
 Despite the revelation that the bodies of Crenshaw and Vanessa are not on board, Mitchell and Frank attempt to jettison the spaceship's second stage, resulting in an explosion, causing their spacecraft to go out of control.
-Steve, however, releases the fail-safe, saving them from destruction and allowing the spaceship to return safely to Earth.
+Mitchell, however, releases the fail-safe, saving them from destruction and allowing the spaceship to return safely to Earth.